String Concatenation in Java — Level 2

 Tips and pitfalls

-• Beware of s += x inside nested loops; allocations scale with iterations.
+• Beware of s += x inside nested loops.